virtuozzo/cloudscripting-docs/docs/creating-manifest/actions.md

 }
 ```

-For more details about [Custom Response](/creating-manifest/handling-custom-responses/), visit the linked page.
+For more details about [*Custom Response*](/creating-manifest/handling-custom-responses/), visit the linked page.

 All the other actions within the *onInstall* array are not executed after the *return* action.